 Frequently asked questions

-Employee wellbeing is defined as the overall mental, physical, emotional, and economic health of your employees.
+- Employee wellbeing refers to the overall mental, physical, emotional, and economic health of employees.
 It's influenced by various factors such as their relationships with co-workers, their decisions, and the tools and resources they have access to.

-Creating a work culture in which employees can develop supportive relationships with their colleagues can be an essential strategy for increasing worker well-being.
-Research has found that such relationships at work are associated with lower psychological distress, an indicator of poor mental health.
+- Employee well-being can be improved by creating a work culture where employees can develop supportive relationships with their colleagues.
+Such relationships at work are associated with lower psychological distress, an indicator of good mental health.